wolfpirker/theodoratranscode/README.md

 * in some the quality of the video seems to be less optimized for Theora videos than with ffmpeg2theora
 * some do not offer the possiblity to transcode several files at the same time
+* some do not offer a color correction adjustment feature

 ...this program tries to be better with that

 About the name:

 The name "Theodora Transcode" was partly inspired by the transcoder "Arista Transcode".
-The video codec ffmpeg2theora uses is called Theora, so I though Theodora is a good name.
+The video codec ffmpeg2theora uses is called Theora, so I thought Theodora is a great name.

 The name "Theodora" has its origin in the Greek language (theos = god, doron = gift).
 A Russian form of this name is Fedora.